mtlynch/mtlynch.io/_retrospectives/2019-09-04-isitketo-month-8.md

 {% include image.html file="guest-post.jpg" alt="Screenshot of my blog post on Fitness Together's blog" max_width="600px" img_link="true" fig_caption="My guest post on the Fitness Together Northampton blog" %}

 It's unclear if that new link makes any difference.
-The Fitness Together root domain is valuable, but Google may recognize that their [blog for a city-specific location](https://fitnesstogether.com/northampton/blog) is not as significant as the site's [global blog](https://fitnesstogether.com/blog).
+The Fitness Together root domain is valuable, but Google may recognize that the [blog for a city-specific location](https://fitnesstogether.com/northampton/blog) is not as significant as Fitness Together's [main blog](https://fitnesstogether.com/blog).

 My main takeaway from the experience is that I find it unpleasant to write guest posts.
-I write a lot on my own blog, but that feels different because I get to write what I'm passionate about.
-With guests posts, especially for health and fitness, I don't have any love for the writing.
+I write a lot on my own blog, but that feels different because I'm writing about topics in which I feel especially passionate or able to contribute something unique.
+With guests posts about health and fitness, I don't have a passion for the writing.

-The other big bummer is the immense challenge of writing honestly about health and fitness and how rare it is to find anyone doing it.
-When I researched similar articles, most blogs made health claims about strength training that were either entirely unsourced or sourced from meaningless studies on a tiny group of people.
+The other motivation-killer is the immense challenge of writing honestly about health and fitness amid a sea of clickbait.
+While researching my article, almost every similar blog post I found made health claims about strength training that were either entirely unsourced or sourced from meaningless studies on tiny groups of people.
 Writers are stuck in the position of either making sensational claims about health to drive clicks or doing five times as much research to discuss health in an informed way.
 Sadly, most bloggers choose the former and readers can't seem to tell the difference.

-My plan now is to stop writing my own guest posts.
-Instead, I'll hire a writer who can write new articles for Is It Keto and seek out opportunities for guest posts on Is It Keto's behalf.
+My plan now is to stop writing guest posts.
+Instead, I'll hire a writer who can seek out opportunities for guest posts on external sites while also adding content to Is It Keto.

 ## College job boards might be a treasure trove

 When I was hiring writers for Is It Keto, one of the methods I tried was putting up printed flyers at a local college.
 I only received one inquiry and it quickly became clear that the candidate was not a good match.
 I didn't invest much more effort into recruiting at colleges, though I did always feel like I *should* be able to find a talented writer by recruiting a student.

 In August, I posted job listings on online job boards for two local colleges.
 It's only been about a week, and I've already received 22 inquiries from students.
-Quality seems to be on par with the candidate pool on Upwork, though writers on that site generally charge $30-80/hr, whereas I listed the job to students at $13/hr.
-That wage might sound low, but it's competitive with other jobs on the job boards since cost of living in my area is relatively low.
-The job appeals to students because it offers more flexibility and convenience than the other jobs on the board like babysitting or secretarial work.
-I've hired a few people on a trial basis, so I'll see how it plays out.
+The quality seems to be on par with the candidate pool on Upwork.
+The difference is that normal pay for a college student in my area is $11-15, whereas similarly skilled Upwork freelancers charge $20-80/hr.

+I've hired a few studnets on a trial basis, so I'll see how it plays out.

 ## Cool discoveries this month